-ESET Endpoint Security and Remote Administrator REMOTE ADMINISTRATOR
+ESET Endpoint Security and Remote Administrator

 Local server-based management console with client AV packages.
 The management console is called ESET Remote Administrator and can be run on Windows or Linux servers.
 It is also available as a virtual appliance.
 Clients are provided for Windows, macOS and Linux, and there is support for mobile devices on Android and iOS too.
 The Windows client is called ESET Endpoint Security.
 However, there are multiple products to choose from according to the website, and it is important to know the differences.
 For Windows, you can choose Endpoint Security or Endpoint Antivirus.
 For macOS, there is Endpoint Security, and Endpoint Antivirus (which is just the AV component).
 For Linux, there is the NOD32 Antivirus Business Edition for Linux Desktop, which is the core AV product.
 ESET also provides antivirus software for virtual machines (Azure VM, agentless ESET Virtualization Security), file servers (ESET File Security for Windows Server, Linux/FreeBSD) and SharePoint, gateway and email servers.
 All of these products can be managed from the Remote Administrator console.
+A 30-day trial version of the product is available; you have to fill out a request form on the vendor's website to access this.